shawthorne/sf-jwt-app/README.md

 ### Create a new Directory and Populate with Core Files

 1. Create a new Directory (wherever you choose) named sf-jwt-app
-2. Change to the new directory
+2. Open Visual Studio Code
+3. Open the Folder sf-jwt-app (File\\Open Folder)
-3. Create a file for our app
+4. Create a file for our app named app.py (empty for now)
-    1. touch app.py
-4. Create a new directory for our certificate - mkdir certs
+5. Create a new directory for our certificate named certs
-5. Copy the server.key file generated earlier into the certs directory
+6. Copy the server.key file generated earlier into the certs directory
-6. Open Visual Studio Code
-    1. code .

 ### Create a Virtual Environment